-- 15 a separate set of observations.
-In this sense, the proxy record as a function of time is a derived estimate, and it is one in which the time axis is not error-free because the radiometric dates of the archive depths have non-negligible errors of measurement.
-As a consequence of the latter, it is challenging to estimate the uncertainty of proxies as well as to carry out proxy record inter-comparisons. - 20 Quantifying the uncertainty of the proxy at a given time in the past is of paramount importance.
+related to the dating of the archive from which it was obtained.
+Clearly, proxies cannot be measured directly along 110 time.
+They are measured along the depth of an archive and the archive depths must then themselves be dated in a separate set of observations.
+In this sense, the proxy record as a function of time is a derived estimate, and it is one in which the time axis is not error-free because the radiometric ages 115 of the archive depths have non-negligible errors of measurement.
+As a consequence of the latter, it is challenging to estimate the uncertainty of proxies as well as to carry out proxy record inter-comparisons.

+Quantifying the uncertainty of the proxy at a given time in 120 the past is of paramount importance.
 Even though the proxy record is a derived measurement it is still, in its essence, a measurement; and the representation of any measured quantity without an uncertainty (error) of measurement can lead to misleading conclusions.
-For instance, the assessment of correlations between data sets can be dramatically influenced by whether or pat the uncertainty of the data is preparty represented (ass.
-Pahfeld and - 25 whether or not the uncertainty of the data is properly represented (see Rehfeld and Kurths, 2013; Heitzig, 2013, Introduction).
+For instance, the assessment of correlations between data sets can be dramatically influenced by whether or not the uncertainty of the data is properly represented (see Rehfeld and Kurths, 2013; Heitzig, 2013, Intro.).